AlexNorell/website/content/post/set-up-yubikey/index.md

 ykman config nfc --disable otp
 ```

-## View Yubikey Contents
+## View YubiKey Contents

-We can view the GPG configuration of any connected Yubikey using the following command
+We can view the GPG configuration of any connected YubiKey using the following command

 ```sh
 gpg --card-status